-You may obtain a cash advance with your credit card from a bank offering this service, though this can be an expensive way to access cash.
+You may obtain a cash advance with your credit card from a bank offering this service, though this can be an expensive way to access cash because of much higher interest rates charged by your bank.
 Your PIN is not usually required if the transaction is conducted inside the bank, but you must show your passport.

 Visa and MasterCard are equally accepted in Brazil.
 All Banco do Brasil branches accept Visa.
 Most small towns have a branch of the Banco do Brasil; larger towns have a branch nearly every mile or so.
 Citibank is also reliable for cash advances on U.S. credit cards.
 Visa can be used for purchases and cash advances in nearly every country in Latin America.
 MasterCard can also be used for cash advances, but it is difficult to find a bank that will accept it.

 American Express (AmEx) offers a number of services to its cardholders abroad, but many of these services are only available through an AmEx office.
 AmEx cards can be set up to work as ATM cards.
 Check with AmEx before departure for details on how to do this.